 The second black ignition key is activated when the vehicle is shipped.

-Two additional spare ignition keys (key number on the KEYCODECARD) can be ordered from an authorized KTM workshop, but they must be activated before use.
+Another two spare ignition keys (key number on the KEYCODECARD) can be ordered from an authorized KTM workshop, but they need to be activated for use.

-Combination instrument
+6.12 Combination instrument